 We examined the regime shift detector’s performance from two perspectives: 1) given known input conditions, how frequently were they correctly identified by the top ranked, and the set of equivalently performing break point combinations (Fig. set_accuracy); and 2) given an output of a particular type for the top ranked break point combination, what is the likelihood that the output has correctly identified input conditions (Fig. observed_outcomes)?
 The latter evaluation only examines the top break point combination selected to help a user identify conditions where the top-ranked model is also most likely to reflect experimental conditions, and under which conditions additional break point combinations from the equivalently performing break point combinations warrant further consideration.
 In general, scenarios that were initiated with more breakpoints were more frequently identified correctly within the regime shift detector’s outputs (Fig. set_accuracy).
 From the input perspective, initial conditions were detected in the break point combination sets in >90% of scenarios initiated with two or more break points under low noise conditions and in ~80% of scenarios initiated with one break point, and in the majority of those cases, the top-ranked break point combination was identical to input conditions (Fig. set_accuracy A), although accuracy decreased with increasing experimental noise.
 Zero break scenarios were identified within the set of equivalent break points produced by the model in approximately 60-80% of input scenarios, increasing in accuracy with increasing experimental noise.
 The regime shift detector most frequently correctly identified shifts representing moderate changes to K (30-60%; Fig. set_accuracy B), and smaller changes to r (<25%; Fig. set_accuracy C).
 Finally, as scenario length increased, the likelihood that the regime shift detector would accurately detect initial conditions decreased (Fig. set_accuracy D).

 The regime shift detector model’s top outputs were more accurate in identifying input conditions of simulated datasets in low error (<10% of the sample mean) conditions (Fig. obs_outcomes).
-For virtually all instances in which the regime shift detector indicated no breaks in the data in the top-ranked break point combination, this represented an accurate identification of scenario initiartion conditions (Fig. obs_outcomes A).
+For virtually all instances in which the regime shift detector indicated no breaks in the data in the top-ranked break point combination, this represented an accurate identification of scenario initiation conditions (Fig. obs_outcomes A).
 When the script identified scenarios with one or two breaks as the top model, accuracy was lower at ~65% in low noise conditions (Figs. obs_outcomes B, C).
 A similar pattern was observed for scenarios identified to have three breaks, however, accuracy was generally higher with this output, with >80% accuracy observed even at an error rate of 25% (Fig. observed_outcomes D).
 The top break-point combination selected by the regime shift detector was more likely to over-estimate the number of breaks than to under-estimate: about a third of the scenarios identified as one break in the top-ranked break point combination were initiated under zero break conditions, a similar number of scenarios identified as two-break were initiated under one and two break conditions.

 Applications